In This Article

 How Does a SEP-IRA Work for NJ Small Business Owners?

-Contributions up to 25% of net self-employment income, max $70,000 for 2025 ($72,000 for 2026 per IRS Notice 2025-67).
+Contributions up to 25% of compensation - effectively about 20% of net self-employment profit - max $70,000 for 2025 ($72,000 for 2026 per IRS Notice 2025-67).
 Easy to set up, no annual filing.
 Deadline extends to tax return due date.
 Main drawback: must contribute same percentage for employees.
 NJ treatment: SEP-IRA contributions are NOT deductible against NJ gross income; they create NJ basis recoverable tax-free in retirement.

 How Does a Solo 401(k) Work and When Is It Better Than a SEP-IRA?